In the developed world, diabetes is becoming a major problem. In some instances leading to death.

 In 1996, the number of individuals diagnosed with a form of diabetes stood at around 1.6 million people.
 This number has increased steadily over the years to 2.6 million today.
-Many experts believe that by 2025, the figure will be around the 4 million mark.
+Many experts believe that by 2025, the figure will be around 4 million marks.

 With this sharp rise, comes the question: can a diabetic person undergo laser eye surgery, or is it too risky?
-Happily the answer for many diabetics is yes.
+Happily, the answer to many diabetics is yes.

 If your diabetes is more extreme then issues may arise which prevent you from undergoing surgery.

 As a rule, the following conditions caused by diabetes can rule you out of laser eye surgery:

 • Diabetic Maculopathy

 Regular Eye Tests and Diabetes

 The importance of regular eye tests for diabetic sufferers cannot be overstated.